-Vocational Courses (mostly BTECs) will continue to be graded at Level 1, or Pass, Merit, Distinction and Distinction at Level 2.
+Vocational Courses (mostly BTECs) will continue to be graded at Level 1, or Pass, Merit, Distinction and Distinction\ at Level 2.

-Please speak with individual subjects regarding the overall assessment grade to be used.
+Please speak with individual subject teachers regarding the overall assessment grade to be used.

-In some subjects it may be more appropriate for some pupils to aim for the Entry Level Certificate.
-This is provided by the same examination boards as the GCSE, and offers assessment at a more basic level.
+In some subjects it may be more appropriate for some students to aim for the Entry Level Certificate.
+This is provided by the same examination boards and offers assessment at a more basic level.